PSIP How-To Resources / Podcast

 PODCAST – INSIGHTS: HOW TO GET A JOB IN DC

-Featuring PSIP Supervisor Lynn Halton
+Featuring former PSIP Supervisor Lynn Halton

 Take a listen to 3 career professionals featured in this first segment of a podcast series, discussing how to make the most of your time in college plus tips for finding opportunities in DC.